Becksteinlab/lammps/doc/src/Howto_viz.rst

 Visualizing graphics provided by fix commands
 ---------------------------------------------

+LAMMPS can display additional graphics objects in the :doc:`dump image
+<dump_image>` output that are added by fix styles.
+These fall in two
+categories: fixes that were written with the specific purpose of adding graphics to the visualization and fixes that make objects or data visible that they maintain internally.
+Examples for the latter case are visualizing the indenter object from :doc:`fix indent <fix_indent>` or the wall position from one of the wall fixes.
+The details of what kind of graphics is added and how it can be configured is described in a section titled **Dump image info** in the documentation of the individual fix commands.

 Below is a table with links to the documentation of supported fix
 styles: